Page cover

 Batch Code (Optional)

-An optional batch code reference for this item.
+Enter an optional batch code reference for this item.

 Cost of Goods (ex tax)